 How to Read URLs and Prevent Phishing Scams

 Despite an ever-changing digital world, email has held strong as a popular form of communication.
 This has allowed cybercriminals to hone their craft and come up with new and creative ways to scam you out of personal information.
-Today, we’re going to cover one of the most common mediums used in cyberattacks – links.
+Today, we’re going to cover how to prevent phishing scams and other cyber attacks by tackling one of the most common mediums used – links.
 This will be a vital way to prevent phishing scams and other cyberattacks in email and other online mediums.

 Sketchy links are so common online, that most of us are uneasy clicking on links in almost any situation.
 So how do you stay safe without suspecting your mom of a phishing scam when she sends you a link to a new recipe?
 Learn how to read URLs!